Companion: Mirri Elendis

 In order to level the Fighters Guild, Mages Guild and Undaunted for your companion, you need to do the Dailies of those guilds.
 Collecting Mages Guild books for example won’t level their Skill line.

-The companion has to be active at all times during these activities, or when handing in the quest, if the player wants to level them up.
+The companion has to be active at all times during these activities, if the player wants to level them up.
 With the exception of quests and rapport, which collectively represents the relationship between each character and the companion, all Companion progress is account-wide.
 Meaning that when the player has Level 14 on their Companion’s Combat Level, this is account-wide.
 As companions gain combat levels, their health and overall power (which affects weapon and spell damage) increases automatically, additional ability bar slots unlock, and more class abilities become available.
 This includes an Ultimate slot and ability, which unlock at the combat level 20.

 The rapport describes what kind of relationship you have with a companion.
 Every companion has personal preferences which will affect how they feel about the player over time, based on their actions.
 Acting against a companion’s ideals will cause their rapport with the companion to decrease.
 Taking actions they favor will drive the player’s rapport with that companion up.